 You are planning your flight and need to check surface weather conditions at your destination airport.
 But which system do you use?
 AWOS?
 ASOS?
 What is the difference between the two and how do you know which system an airport is using?

 Both AWOS and ASOS are types of automated surface weather observation stations.
-They report conditions in the immediate vicinity of the airport.
+They report conditions in the immediate vicinity of the airport and are a vital part of aviation weather reporting.

 At larger towered airports, you may see a human-monitored Automated Terminal Information Service (ATIS) issuing reports rather than AWOS or ASOS.
 If the towered airport is not towered 24-hours a day, the weather reporting will revert from ATIS to either AWOS or ASOS while the tower is closed.